mcneel/help-docs/en/flamingo/5/help/simple-material-properties.md

 # Simple Material Properties
 The Simple Material Properties dialog box give easy access to the properties you will usually want to change to make a material look different without changing the material style from, say Solid Color to Glass.
 For most materials, changing the color is all that is necessary to get a different look.
 You can change the advanced properties.
-These are pre-set by the material template to help you quickly achieve the appearance you want.
+These are pre-set by the material template to help you quickly achieve the appearance you want.{: #materialname}
 {% include_relative snippets/snippet-nameandbasecolor.md %}
 ## Solid Color
+{: #solid-color}
 Solid Color materials have only a [name](advanced-material-properties-main.html#name) and a [color](advanced-material-properties-main.html#color).

 ###